EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on WIN1.

 1. Run **Terminal** as Administrator.
-1. In Terminal, ensure **PowerShell** is shown at the top.
+1. In Terminal, ensure **Administrator: PowerShell** is shown at the top.
 If not, click the down chevron and click **PowerShell**.
 Install the Microsoft 365 Patterns and Practices PowerShell Cmdlets.

     ````powershell
     Install-Module -Name PnP.PowerShell -AllowPrerelease